hbliu/QDCMR/README.md

 Function of QDCMRforCommand
 ---------------------------

-The QDCMR in command line facilates users to handle huge ChIP-Seq data in server automatically.
-This version of QDCMR cen  process the data automatically according to user's commond.
+The QDCMR in command line facilities users to handle huge ChIP-Seq data in server automatically.
+This version of QDCMR can process the data automatically according to user's command.

 Usage of QDCMRforCommand
 ------------------------